CLIUtils/envmodule_setup/docs/CentOS7.md

-s is a guide to setting up Lmod (lua environment modules) on a CentOS system.
+This is a guide to setting up Lmod (lua environment modules) on a CentOS7 system.
 I've used a similar procedure to set them up on a Mac, as well, so this is still a useful guide to the workings of Lmod if you use a different system; mostly paths will change.
 On a Mac, you'll want to install `Lmod` from the `science` tap in `brew`.

 There are several good pages covering environment modules (TCL version), but not many that use the newer Lua syntax.
 This document aims to fill that roll.